 To offer a hand of generosity is to also understand that the hand of the giver is our own.
 It is already part of us as we are part of the act itself.
 We are never separate from the feelings this act produces, we are the action, we are the givers, we are the receiver and we are the feelings.
 To sabotage ourselves mentally by masking our sense of balance and joy with anxiety and frustration, actually diminishes our ability to serve.
 Our need for excessive complexity and analysis takes us further away from what we seek.

-Ego says, once everything fall into place, I’ll find peace.
+Ego says, once everything falls into place, I’ll find peace.
 Spirit says, find your peace, and then everything will fall into place.

 – Marianne Williamson